mjordan/islandora_feeds/README.md

 If you want to create add/edit forms for your objects using the Islandora XML Forms Builder, you can use an auto-generated form definition file.
 You can do this by going to Structure > [your content type] > edit > Islandora Feeds.
 Simply copy the form schema into a file (ending in .xml) and upload it into the Form Builder.
 You can also dowload an XSD  Schema for your content type from this page.

+### Search

+The data in the XML datastreams in the objects created by this module is indexed in Solr with no additional configuration.
+However, there is currently no field-specific search available.
+Advanced search for these objects would be an awesome addition, if someone wants to take it on.

 ## Notes

 * Mapping a source field that is a number to the title won’t work.
 Islandora defaults to sequential numbering as a label when you attempt it.